Mymonah/MyDataScience/PowerBI.md

+Last Update was on 18/04/2025
+Currenlty working on Python Learning..
+PowerBI is postboned now..

 ## PowerBI

 Initially, when I searched for PowerBI for beginners on Google, I found this helpful YouTube channel:<br/> **Pragmatic works** |